kumakyoo42/oma-file-formats/OPA.md

       "User:" <number> "(" <name> ")"

 Which geometry is used depends on the type of the surrounding chunk.
-Ways and areas contain lists of coordinates.
+Ways, areas and collections contain lists of coordinates.
 In this case each coordinate is written on a single line.

 Tags are listed, one after another, each on a separate line.
 Key and value must be separated by a space followed by an equals sign, followed by a space.

-In keys and values the following characters are escaped by a backslash:
+In keys and values of tags, as well as in roles in a collection, the following characters are escaped by a backslash:

 | character | escape sequence |
 | --------- | --------------- |